xeolabs/xeometry-guide/introduction.md

 # Concept

-A xeometry [Viewer](http://xeometry.org/docs/#viewer) is a JavaScript class that wraps a [xeogl](http://xeogl.org) engine in a set of simple data-driven methods that focus on loading glTF models and manipulating their scene elements, to create cool 3D presentations on WebGL.
+A xeometry [Viewer](http://xeometry.org/docs/#viewer) is a JavaScript class that wraps [xeogl](http://xeogl.org) in a set of simple data-driven methods that focus on loading glTF models and manipulating their scene elements, to create cool 3D presentations on WebGL.

 Being data-driven, the Viewer is able to track all your scene updates, and can save and load complete snapshots of its runtime state as JSON bookmarks.